jts272/pp3-lidl-bake-mate/README.md

 If users enter a text string, then they are notified that no data is available.
  If a past date is provided, they are notified of the most recent date available.
 Remember that this scenario spans a three-day period of time.
-In real-world deployment, the lastest sheet would always give the current days's date as the spreadsheet would always be updated with the lastest worksheet from the Head Office side.
+In real-world deployment, the latest sheet would always give the current days' date as the spreadsheet would always be updated with the latest worksheet from the Head Office side.

 ![func String date](images/screenshots/func-string-date.png)